WyattMorrison/Bicycle-Case-Study/README.md

 ## Number of Trips
 <img src="images/Trips%20By%20Month%20Dash.png" />

+The trend shows that the number of trips increases to July where the peak is around 600k trips and then the number of trips starts to decrease through December.
+This shows that Q2 and Q3 are the most popular riding times for riders and any advertising or business plans should take this trend into account.

 <img src="images/Trips%20By%20Day%20Dash.png" />

+The member riders do more trips during the weekdays with Tuesday, Wednesday, and Thursday being the most popular.
+The casual riders do more trips during the weekends, especially on Saturday and combined, Saturday is the busiest overall day for riders.

 <img src="images/Trips%20By%20Hour%20Dash.png" />

+The casual riders see their number of trips increase until it peaks at 5:00 PM and then begins to decrease.
+Member riders see a surge in usage during morning and evening rush hours.

 <img src="images/Duration%20By%20Month%20Dash.png" />
 <img src="images/Duration%20By%20Day%20Dash.png" />
 <img src="images/Duration%20By%20Hour%20Dash.png" />